 For example, a DFI without debt would need to pay $1.1 \cdot m$ to attract private capital.
-A DFI with a debt:equity ratio of 9:1 would need to pay $2 \cdot m$ to attract private capital.
-For the example DFI, M in its first three years is 13 percent, 13 percent, and 11 percent (line Hs of Table 11).
+A DFI with a debt: equity ratio of 9:1 would need to pay $2 \cdot m$ to attract private capital.
+For the example DFI, M in its first three years is 13 percent, 13 percent, and 11 percent (line Hs of table A.1).
 This is about two percentage points higher than m.

-This framework provides general guidelines and does not substitute for the judgement of the analyst and his or her specific knowledge of a particular DFI.
-For most public DFIs, the risk of the loss of public support and the pure business risk of its untested financial and organization technology may swamp the risk due to its financial leverage.
+This framework provides general guidelines and does not substitute for the judgment and knowledge of the analyst.
+For most public DFIs, the risk of the loss of public support and the pure business risk of its untested financial and organizational technology may swamp the risk due to its financial leverage.

-For the example DFI, Table 12 computes an SDI using the private opportunity cost.
+For the example DFI, table A.2 computes an SDI using the private opportunity cost.
 Thus, it measures costs not to society but to private investors.
 This private SDI is a measure of the increase in the yield on loans that, all else constant, would allow a DFI to show a profit and to compensate for the private opportunity cost of funds, assuming that all public funds were replaced by private funds.
-For society, the SDI was 1.00, 0.50, and 0.00 (line Cx of Table 4).
-For a private entity, the SDI is 1.07, 0.57, and 0.02 (line Ix of Table 12).
+For society, the SDI was 1.00, 0.50, and 0.00 (line Cx of table 2.4).
+For a private entity, the SDI is 1.07, 0.57, and 0.02 (line Ix of table A.2).